When Is Missouri Medical Marijuana Registration?

 Patient Activation Date

-Patients can see a licensed medical marijuana doctor, like those at Green Health Docs, whenever they’d like.
-You can review our Missouri medical marijuana FAQ for qualifying conditions.
+Patients can see a licensed physician, like those at Green Health Docs, whenever they’d like to get their Missouri medical marijuana card.
 You’ll also find a breakdown of what you need in order to have your Missouri marijuana card evaluation from one of our licensed physicians.

 The state of Missouri’s official recommendation form will be made available on June 4, 2019.
 This is roughly 30 days before the official Missouri medical marijuana patient registration goes online on July 4, 2019.
 At this point, the state will begin accepting patient recommendations and issuing cards.